ABCLabDB/SleEvo/scripts/README.md

 ### Indel identification workflow (external tools)

-To complement SNP analyses in Result5, indel variants were identified using external command-line tools:
+To complement SNP analyses in Result5, indel variants were identified using external command-line tools.

+Tool versions:
+- bcftools v1.10.2
+- Jvarkit (Git commit dea54f1a2)

+Workflow:

-1. Multiple sequence alignments (FASTA) were converted to VCF format using `jvarkit msa2vcf --ignore-n-bases`.
+1. Multiple sequence alignments (FASTA) were converted to VCF format
+   using:
+   `jvarkit msa2vcf --ignore-n-bases`

 2. Indel variants were extracted using:
-   `bcftools view -v indels`.
+   `bcftools view -v indels`

 3. Variant statistics and site-level annotations were generated using:
-   `bcftools stats` and `bcftools query`.
+   `bcftools stats` and `bcftools query`

-4. Indels were classified as insertions or deletions based on relative sequence lengths of REF (human reference) and ALT alleles.
+4. Indels were classified as insertions or deletions based on the relative sequence lengths of the REF (human reference) and ALT alleles.

-This workflow is documented for reproducibility but relies on standard bioinformatics tools rather than custom R implementations.
+This workflow documents the exact software versions and parameters used to ensure reproducibility of the indel identification step.

 ---